-As a renter, you may be wondering whether you have to pay property taxes on the rental home you occupy.
-The short answer is that as a tenant, you aren’t required to pay property taxes.
-Nonetheless, it’s critical to understand how property taxes work, why they’re important, and how they may impact your rent indirectly.
+As a renter, you might be wondering if you’re responsible for paying property taxes on the place you rent.
+The simple answer is no, tenants don’t have to pay property taxes.
+However, it’s important to understand how property taxes work, why they’re necessary, and how they might impact your rent indirectly.

 Do Renters Pay Property Taxes?
 If Not, Then Who?